johnglow/SlidingMenuMonodroid/README.md

 No Intellisense yet in VisualStudio and MonoDevelop.
 [This is a known issue][9].
 But don't worry you should be able to work it out by reading the java source code and also download a copy of [Jetbrains dotpeek][10] so that you can decompile your bindings so that you can see how the bindings were translated from Java to C#.

+I also ran into a problem with trying to port the animation samples.. [read about it here][11].
+The Xamarin guys came to the rescue.

 Credits:
 ===========================